Vince Courville

-Vincent Eric Courville (born December 5, 1959) is a former American football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
+Vincent Eric Courville (born December 5, 1959) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
 He was also a member of the Houston Gamblers in the United States Football League (USFL) and the New York Knights in the Arena Football League (AFL).
 He played college football at Rice University.

-Early years
+Early life

 Courville attended Ball High School, where he practiced football and track.
 He enrolled at Ranger College.
 After one year he transferred to Texas Southern University, where he practiced football and track.
 As a sophomore, he was voted the Southwest Athletic Conference Track Man of the Year.

 He transferred to Rice University after his sophomore season.
 As a junior, he was a reserve wide receiver, making 11 receptions for 218 yards (third on the team), a 19.8-yard average (third on the team) and 5 touchdowns (second on the team).
 He also was the Southwest Conference 100 metres champion.
 As a senior, he had 6 receptions for 103 yards (fifth on the team), a 17.2-yard average (tied for third on the team) and 2 touchdowns.